Choosing The Right Motion Sensor Light

 Motion detectors are among the most popular lighting controls available.
 That’s partly due to their versatility, as motion sensors can help with a range of applications.
 For example, you can use them to improve the following:

-• Security – Motion sensors are frequently used to secure an area a bit more tightly.
+- Security – Motion sensors are frequently used to secure an area a bit more tightly.
 Movement-detecting sensors will automatically trigger any lights they are attached to, hitting would-be intruders with an intense burst of illumination and deterring them.
 That’s why you’ll normally see home security lighting around entrances, like over a garage door.

-• Safety – Better visibility means better safety, and that goes beyond security.
+As every property could use a little more security, these lights are popular additions to homes, businesses, medical facilities, warehouses, government facilities, museums, and many more locations. - Safety – Better visibility means better safety, and that goes beyond security.
 For example, it’s common for people to install motion-sensing lighting around a pool, porch or patio.
 It’s in these spots where someone is most likely to trip up and hurt themselves.
 If there are young children present, motion sensor lighting can help prevent a serious accident from occurring.

-• Energy efficiency – An overlooked benefit of motion sensors is their ability to control lighting output.
+- Energy efficiency – An overlooked benefit of motion sensors is their ability to control lighting output.
 If your lighting is tied to motion sensing technology, those lights will only switch on when needed.
 At all other times, the lamp stays off.
 This helps minimize lighting waste, especially if your motion sensors are calibrated to ignore animals, blown objects, and other random nuisances.

-• Productivity – Worker productivity relies on adequate visibility, especially for tasks involving vision and labor.
+In addition to boosting efficiency, reducing waste will also extend the life of any lamps tied to the sensors, improving the return on your lighting investment. - Productivity – Worker productivity relies on adequate visibility, especially for tasks involving vision and labor.
 For example, warehouse workers are required to identify, scan and transport containers around the facility.
 With motion-detecting lighting, your workers will always have enough illumination to accomplish tasks wherever they go.
 This keeps visibility-related issues from interfering with business operations.

-• Convenience – Some home and business owners just prefer motion sensor lights for their convenience.
+- Convenience – Some home and business owners just prefer motion sensor lights for their convenience.
 With motion sensors, people can move from room to room without fumbling for switches or worrying about seeing.

 PIR, Ultrasonic Or Microwave Sensors – Which Is The Best?